marinfotache/Database-Logic-in-Business-Applications/04_DB Logical Design__Denormalization/readme.txt

 E-R and (most of) Relational diagrams of every ODM model are uploaded as a zip file.

-For opening and editing the diagrams, please following steps:
+For opening and editing the diagrams, please follow the steps below:

 1) On your computer please create a main ODM directory.